cwqt/site/posts/_posts/2019-07-29-saving-plants-from-death-with-flask-and-reduxreact.md

 })
 ```

-Now this all doesn't seem very useful on its own, but add in more actions like `CREATE_PLANT`, `DELETE_PLANT` and others and it scales up quite nicely.
+Now this all doesn't seem very useful on its own, but add in more actions like `CREATE_PLANT`, `DELETE_PLANT` and others and it scales up quite nicely, s-so they say...

 ## Hardware + code